JDElite Flowchart Builder User Guide

 The buttons on the toolbar of the DB table editor are as follow:

-- Move the row one step up if there are no restrictions for it.
+- Move the row one step up if the row has no primary key assigned

-- Move the row one step down if there are no restrictions for it.
+- Move the row one step down if the row has no primary key assigned

-Within database modelling, cardinality is the numerical relationship between rows of one database table and rows in another.
-It defines the number of occurrences of a primary entity that are associated with the number of occurrences of a foreign entity.
-The cardinality is represented graphically as the so called crow's foot symbols at the ends of the connection.
+Within database modelling, cardinality is the numerical relationship between rows in one database table and rows in another.
+It defines the number of occurrences of a primary entity associated with the number of occurrences of a foreign entity.
+The cardinality is represented graphically by the so called crow's foot symbols at the ends of the connection.
 There are six commonly accepted relationships symbols:

-In general, there are three types of cardinality relationships: one-to-one, one-to-many (many-to-one) and many-to-many.
+There are three main types of cardinality relationships: one-to-one, one-to-many (many-to-one) and many-to-many.

 One-to-one cardinality